bathom14/GravebloomReference/content/002 Races/Giff.md

 # Giff

-**Ability Score Increase.** Increase strength by 2, and constitution by 1
+**Ability Score Increase.** Increase Strength by 2, and Constitution by 1

 **Age.** Giff reach maturity quicky, around age 13.
 They typically have lifespans of 60 to 70 years